Personal profile

 Biography

-I am a Senior Lecturer in English Literature at Aston University (Birmingham) and Honorary Senior Research Fellow in the School of Educational Sciences (Bangor).
-In 2022-23, I was the Megumi Visiting Professor in the English Department at Kobe College, Japan.
+I am a Senior Lecturer in English Literature, in the Communication and Culture department at Aston University (Birmingham, UK).
+I am also an Honorary Senior Research Fellow in the School of Education (Bangor, Wales, UK).
+In 2022-23, I was the Megumi Visiting Professor in the English Department at Kobe College (Japan).

-In 2021, I took up the Lead Editorship of the peer-reviewed international journal Jeunesse: young people, texts, cultures (University of Toronto Press), having previously served as a member of the editorial team.
+I am Lead Editor of the peer-reviewed international journal Jeunesse: young people, texts, cultures (University of Toronto Press), having previously served as a member of the editorial team since 2020.
+I regularly give 'meet the editor' talks to colleagues and research students.
 In 2011, I became the Founding Editor of the British Shakespeare Association's Teaching Shakespeare, a cross-sector magazine for Shakespeare educators internationally.
 I oversaw the publication of 21 freely-available volumes, with readers in over 60 countries.

 What unites my diverse research interests within English literature and education are my theoretical and conceptual frameworks, and research methods.
-These consistently draw on literary criticism; critical theory; cultural studies; literary, content and discourse analysis to analyse texts and other qualitative data (interview transcripts, posts on social media sites, and survey data, for example).
+These consistently draw on literary criticism; critical theory; cultural studies; thematic and content analysis to analyse texts and other qualitative data (interview transcripts, posts on social media sites, and survey data, for example).
+I also use descriptive statistics in my educational research.

-I am interested in supervising PhDs on children's and young adult literature; Shakespeare in adaptation; Shakespeare in education in the UK and internationally; as well as the teaching of literature more generally, in and beyond the English-language environments.
-I am most interested supervising PhD projects where the theoretical/conceptual frameworks and research methods are drawn from literary criticism, critical theory, cultural studies, literary, content and discourse analysis.
+I am interested in supervising research students (PhDs etc.) on children's and YA literature; diversifying the curriculum; Shakespeare in adaptation; Shakespeare in education; as well as the teaching of literature more generally, in and beyond the English-language environments.
 N.b.
 These are not funded PhD opportunities.

-To give prospective applicants an idea of the sorts of PhD projects I supervise, some of my previous supervisees (at the University of York) include:
+To give prospective applicants an idea of the sorts of PhD projects I supervise, some of my previous supervisees include:

 • Daniel Xerri.
 Lead supervisor with Dr Nicholas McGuinn.
 Passed without corrections.
 January 2016.
 Poetry in Malta.